 Meghan has been working behind and in front of the scene at the Orem Library since May 2018.
 She has been tirelessly utilizing her 2018 BA in English to add a little “spice” to the “At the Table” posts.
 Meghan has been a faithful patron of the Orem Library since she was a little girl, going as far as getting engaged at the library in 2015.
 She fully expects to die with a book in her hand and wants her epitaph to say “To Die Would Be An Awfully Big Adventure”.

 Holly is a book-obsessed, art enthusiast who has been working in museums and libraries since 2003.
-She is entranced by anything bright, shiny and new, so writing the “What’s New” posts is the perfect (i.e. might not be the healthiest) fit.
+She is entranced by anything bright, shiny and new, so seeing all the new incoming books is the perfect (i.e. might not be the healthiest) fit.
 A lifelong Utahn – except for that surreal year of studying abroad in London – she loves how well running and e-audiobooks, treadmills and k-dramas, and mountains and home go together.
 In the wee hours of the morning or night, you might find her rocking it out on the piano, training for her next race, or passed out with a book in her lap.